byuflowlab/DuctAPE.jl/docs/src/tutorial.md

 ```

-The paneling for the rotor sources and the vortex wake sheets is based directly on the wake grid initialized in the previous section (remember that we used a rougher dataset here for visual clarity).
-The paneling of the duct wall and hub are set such that the panels aft of the foremost rotor also align perfectly with the wake grid.
-The points in front of the foremost rotor are set using cosine spacing such that the last panel before the foremost rotor is roughly similar in length to the average of the panel lenghts in the remainder of the duct.
-(Note that the estimation process for this is not particularly robust at this point.)

 We could also get all the various panels into a single object using the `PanelSystem` object and associated `generate_panel_system` function.